-Over the next year, Mohawk Valley Latino Association (MVLA) and First Circle are launching the School for Ecosystem Advocacy (S4EA) as they design a Permaculture Demonstration Garden at 28 Scott Street in Utica.
+In 2021 Mohawk Valley Latino Association (MVLA) and First Circle launched the School for Ecosystem Advocacy (S4EA) to engage the Cornhill neighborhood and Oneida County Residents to assist in the design of a Permaculture Demonstration Garden at 28 Scott Street in Utica.
 La Abundancia Community Space and Garden will provide residents of Cornhill a place to grow, prepare and eat traditional foods, celebrate holidays, the arts and the many Latino and Hispanic cultures which make the Mohawk Valley their home.
-S4EA is curriculum for developing workforce and life skills using the permaculture principles and ethics as a framework.
+S4EA is a unique curriculum for developing workforce and life skills using the permaculture principles and ethics as a framework.

 The benefits to the Mohawk Valley community will go far beyond helping participants to develop workforce skills.
 Through this program, participants will learn to create landscapes that control stormwater, remediate toxic soil, increase soil carbon storage and create edible landscapes using permaculture design techniques.
 The members of MVLA and MUCC together with our neighbors in Cornhill will design the property so that it meets these goals.
 Watch a video which describes the project here.

 This training will benefit people of all ages.
-We have in mind a class of up to twenty intergenerational and intercultural students.
+Our hope is that we will host a class of up to twenty intergenerational and intercultural students.
 In all aspects of this program, special attention will be paid to engaging with and supporting the voices of people of color.
 It is anticipated that this training could spark ingenious ways to adapt to the COVID economy, bringing people of color to the forefront of healing social injustice.

 Partnerships include an intercultural alliance, which will provide opportunity for shared experience with religious organizations, businesses, NGOs, schools, and civic organizations.
 Any ecosystem would benefit by applying the principles, ethics and concepts of permaculture.